It’s that time of year again! Time for tailgates and pumpkin spice lattes! Gotta love fall! Hope you make use of our game day shuttle!

 Do you have any questions about something in your apartment?
 For questions on utility overages, please call Conservice at (866) 254-4577.

-Just a friendly reminder that your next rent installment is due September 1.
-The late fee policy at The Domain at Columbia is $25 on the 5th of the month, and an additional $5 for every day it is late after the 5th.
+Just a friendly reminder that your next rent installment is due October 1.
+The late fee policy at The Domain at Columbia is as follows: $25 on the 5th of the month and an additional $5 for every day it is late after the 5th of the month.

 Locked out of your apartment, neighbors being loud, or have an emergency?
 Please call Signal 88 for emergencies only!
 Just call (573) 234-3864, follow the prompt, and click for the courtesy officer.

 Having internet or cable troubles?
-Call Airwave Networks at (877) 778-9283 to set up an appointment with one of their great technicians.
+Call Single Digits at (877) 778-9283 to set up an appointment with one of their great technicians.